15 things you need to know about hydrogen

 13. How far along is the development of green hydrogen?

 Some 230 electrolysis projects entered operation between 2000 and 2018 with a total capacity of about 100 MW (source: IEA 2019, The Future of Hydrogen).
-In 2020, global installed capacity was 200 MW.
+In 2020, global installed capacity was 200 MW and approximately 2,400 MW by the end of 2023.
 These figures show that we are only getting started and that we need to develop an entirely new supply chain.

 We need new companies, new suppliers and new manufacturers to develop materials and components for larger and next-generation electrolysis systems.
 This is a golden opportunity for the Dutch high-tech industry.
 The European Union's aim is to install 40 GW of electrolysis capacity in the Union by 2030 and another 40 GW in North Africa.
 Attaining this aim will require us to accelerate the pace of both technological innovation and the actual projects.